Lux Aeterna (Terje Rypdal album)

-Lux Aeterna is an album by guitarist Terje Rypdal recorded in 2000 and released on the ECM label.
+Lux Aeterna is a live album by Norwegian guitarist Terje Rypdal recorded at Moldejazz in Molde, Norway on July 19, 2000 and released on ECM in 2002.
+Rypdal is backed by trumpeter Palle Mikkelborg, organist Iver Kleive, singer Åshild Stubø Gundersen, and the Bergen Chamber Ensemble conducted by Kjell Seim.

 Reception

-The Allmusic review by Thom Jurek awarded the album 4½ stars stating "There is nothing remotely cold about this work; it is warm and dark and stunning in its stark presentation that is so deceptively complex.
+The AllMusic review by Thom Jurek awarded the album 4½ stars stating "There is nothing remotely cold about this work; it is warm and dark and stunning in its stark presentation that is so deceptively complex.
 By the time the fifth and title movement commences, the listener has been to many worlds within the sonorous terrains of the heart...
-Terje Rypdal is making the greatest music of his life".
+Terje Rypdal is making the greatest music of his life."